skzv/my-plain-blog/_posts/2021-04-25-arbitrage-shortest-path.md

 In our case, let’s treat each currency as a node.
 Moving from node to node corresponds to trading one currency for another.

 ![Simplified Currency Graph](assets/currency-graph-white.png)

-TODO: insert caption: Simplified graph — there should be a distinct edge in each direction.
+{% include caption.html content="Simplified graph — there should be a distinct edge in each direction." %}

 So moving along an edge, between nodes, should transform the amount of currency by the exchange rate.